-5. For Members' quick reference, Annex A provides a summary of the papers which have been submitted on the above-mentioned sectoral initiatives.
+5. For Members' quick reference, Annex A of this communication provides a summary of the papers which have been submitted on the above-mentioned sectoral initiatives.
 This summary is a revision of that found in TN/MA/W/8/Add.2, circulated in February 2007, and reflects the progress made to date.
+Annex B of this communication provides, for each sectoral initiative, a brief description of its current state and its contact point(s).